 Taking a picture of a bear for his Junior Ranger Program.Our first stop at a National Park is always a visitors center.
 We watch a movie, see some of the displays, grab a map, talk to the rangers about kid-friendly outings or any info we need to know and then ask for a Junior Ranger Program.
 The kids work on these activities in the car and on our outings.
 On our way out of the park, they like to return to any visitors center, show the activities they’ve completed and be ‘sworn in’ as a junior ranger to get their ranger badge.

 They are all specific to the things they will be seeing in that park and have pictures, puzzles, games and kid-friendly information.
 I feel like these are most secretive than they should be!
 You always have to ask for them and the rangers are usually like, “Oh yeah!
 Those!” why don’t they just have them out to take?
 Anyway, my mission is to get the word out to our junior members of society to make our trips to National parks more meaningful and memorable!

-MOST of the time, I love last minute planning and ‘on the fly’ adventure travel.
-Usually, we find awesome places and things to do and see.
-When we finish a trip, I frequently say that deciding on the spot made the trip better than pre-planning it.
+Most of the time, I love last minute planning and ‘on-the-fly’ adventure travel.
+Usually, we find awesome places to see and things to do.
+When we finish a trip, I frequently say that deciding on-thespotmade the trip better than pre-planning it.
 However, our most recent trip showed us the disadvantages of not planning, preparing and researching carefully for a trip.